chillemille/OverOptimism_in_GeneSetAnalysis/README.md

 The web-based applications were performed by hand (and documented with screenshots) using the following three steps:

 1. In *R*: Generate input data sets for web application from initial gene expression data
-2. for *GSEA* and *GSEAPreranked*: Further pre-processing steps in Excel (for *GSEA* and *GSEAPreranked*)
+2. For *GSEA* and *GSEAPreranked*: Further pre-processing steps in Excel (for *GSEA* and *GSEAPreranked*)
-3. Data is uploaded to the respective web application and optimisations regarding tasks 1 and 2 are performed.
+3. Data is uploaded to the respective web application and optimisations are performed
-4. Results of the optimisation processes are entered manually in *R* (scripts in `R/Code_figures`) for the generation of the results graphs.
+4. Results of the optimisation processes are entered manually in *R* (scripts in `R/Code_figures`) for the generation of the results graphs

 **Fully reproducing this process would take weeks!**